 With a population of over 160 million people, Nigeria is endowed with huge human and natural resources.
-However, in 2005, 52% of the population lived in rural areas and 64% of the population on less than US$ 1 per day.
-Oxfam’s work in Nigeria focuses primarily on improving livelihoods, gender justice, and good governance.
+However, in 2010, 52 percent of the population lived in rural areas and 64 percent of the population on less than US$ 1 per day.
+Oxfam’s work in Nigeria focuses primarily on improving livelihoods, women's rights, and good governance.

 Nigeria in context